infinum/wordpress-handbook/Development environment/Laravel Valet setup.md

 exit;
 ```

-This will create a database `db_name` (change this according to your project), and add a root user to it.
+This will create a `db_name` (change this according to your project) database and add a root user to it.

 You should then be able to add those details to `wp-config.php` and install WordPress.